 Coco Liu is an award-winning journalist in Hong Kong who covers Asia news for global audiences.

-Her writing on China’s business, the environment and social affairs has also appeared in InsideClimate News, Yale Environment 360, The Jerusalem Post, GlobalPost and CNN Travel.
-She is currently working on an assignment for the Christian Science Monitor.
+Her writing on China’s business, the environment and social affairs has also appeared in Reuters, National Geographic, Christian Science Monitor, The Jerusalem Post and among many others.